Font Size

 Effective with the November 6, 2007 election, picture identification is required.
 Voters can satisfy this picture identification requirement by showing a Michigan driver's license or a Michigan personal identification card.
 A voter who does not possess either document may show any of the following forms of picture identification as long as they are current.

-• Driver's license or personal identification card issued by another state.
+• Driver's license or state identification card issued by Michigan or another state.

-• Federal or state government-issued photo identification.
+• Federal , state, county or local government-issued photo identification.

 • U.S. passport